AI for Treatment Personalization

 Resistance to adoption

 Clinicians’ concerns about AI’s reliability and potential impact on their professional autonomy can hinder its adoption.
-To address these human barriers to AI adoption, ScienceSoft recommends allocating substantial time to educating staff about AI-driven software usage.
+To address these anxieties, ScienceSoft recommends allocating substantial time to educating staff about AI software usage.
 Clinicians are more likely to embrace AI if they understand how it works and how it can benefit them.
-Comprehensive training programs and user guides can facilitate the integration of AI into existing routines.
-Another measure is establishing clear boundaries between AI-automated tasks and actions that need human approval.
-For example, AI can suggest a medication, but clinicians must validate this suggestion first.
+Comprehensive training programs and user guides can facilitate the integration of AI into existing routines and help clinicians confidently validate, adjust, or override AI suggestions.

 2